 Now that we’ve gotten acquainted with mustard greens themselves, let’s talk a little bit about what constitutes “Southern Mustard Greens.”
 What, exactly, makes them Southern?

-The answer mostly likes in the cooking method.
+The answer mostly lies in the cooking method.
 As is the case with so many Southern vegetable dishes and recipes, these greens are cooked to death and then some.
 This isn’t some fresh, raw, salad lover’s take on Mustard Greens.
 No, these things are going to simmer in a big pot of bacon-laced goodness until they have no choice but to give up.
 Their former tough, fibrous texture will give way to something far more tender, soft and altogether silky when eaten.
 It’s worth noting here that small mustard green leaves are actually pretty tender, and you could technically eat them raw (like kale or spinach).
 That said, I’ve never really heard of anyone doing that.

 In addition to their cooked-to-death status, Southern-Style Mustard Greens also tend to bring a few classic and key players to the stage.
 For example, you won’t ever find a good Southern Mustard Greens recipe that doesn’t have bacon or some sort of pork fat to provide the smoky, succulent backbone to the whole pot.
-You’ll also see onions, sometimes chilies to a kick of heat, sometimes sugar and vinegar make their presence known as well.
+You’ll also see onions, sometimes chilies to add a kick of heat, sometimes (okay, oftentimes) sugar and vinegar make their presence known as well.

 But, all hail the bacon here, okay?
 All hail.